 Because your kidneys are not able to get rid of enough waste products and fluids from your body.

 It is important that you have the right amounts of protein, calories, vitamins and minerals in your diet.
 Your dietitian will help you plan your meals to make sure that you get the proper balance.
 Here are some general guidelines:

 Your body needs protein for growth, building muscles and repairing tissue.

 After your body uses the protein in the foods you eat, a waste product called urea is left.
 Since your kidneys are not able to get rid of this urea, you may have too much in your blood.
 Dialysis and your diet are important to keep the urea level down.

-Along with the clearing of urea, your body loses proteins that are normally retained in your blood.
+Along with the clearing of urea, your body loses proteins that normally stay in your blood.
 You will need to eat more protein to replace what is lost.
 The type of protein you eat is also very important.
-High quality protein should be eaten at each meal.
+You should eat high quality protein at each meal.
 It comes from animal sources such as eggs, fish, chicken and meat.
 Low quality protein needs to be limited in your diet.
 It comes from plant sources such as vegetables and grains.

 Calories give your body energy.
 One source of calories is the food you eat.
 Another source is the sugar in dialysate solution that can affect you because:

 - It takes extra fluid out of the body.